mcintyre321/Giveth/readme.md

 }
 ```

+Note that this class should have no namespace, so that NUnit runs it before/after ALL tests in the project.

 After running the tests produce a file for each of your test classes will be produced. e.g.

 `WorkspaceMembership.feature`